Mortgage interest tax relief

 The New System: The Section 24 Tax Credit (Since April 2020)

-Section 24 of the Finance Act 2015 phased out the full interest deduction between 2017 and 2020.
-Since April 2020, individual landlords who let residential property can no longer deduct mortgage interest from their rental income at all.
+Section 24 of the Finance Act 2015 phased out the full interest deduction between 2017 and 2020, fundamentally reshaping rental business mortgage relief for individual landlords.
+Since April 2020, they can no longer deduct mortgage interest from their rental income at all.
 Instead, they receive a tax credit equal to 20% of their mortgage interest costs, applied against their tax bill after it is calculated.

 This is a fundamental change.
 Under the old system, the deduction reduced taxable income.
 Under the current system, the rental income is taxed in full (minus other allowable expenses), and the 20% credit is then deducted from the tax bill.